30-day money-back guarantee *

 Among the micro-organisms that can contaminate our tap water, in this article we have decided to focus more specifically on the bacteria.
-Although the quality of drinking water in France is generally good, there are still a number of shortcomings. occasional episodes of contamination are a reminder that vigilance is essential.
-But what are these bacteria, how do they get into our glass of water, what are the health risks and, above all, what can we do to avoid them?
+Although the quality of drinking water in France is generally good, occasional outbreaks of contamination are a reminder that vigilance is called for.
+But what are these bacteria, how do they get into our glass of water, what are the health risks, and above all, what can we do to avoid them?

 Let's start with the main culprits identified: